The spasms are usually caused by serious brain disorders.

 Symptoms of Infantile Spasms

-Spasms typically occur soon after children wake up and occasionally occur during sleep.
+Spasms typically occur soon after children wake up and occasionally occur when falling asleep.

 Diagnosis of Infantile Spasms